GoogleCloudPlatform/microservices-demo/kustomize/components/container-images-registry/README.md

 # Update the container registry of the Online Boutique apps

-By default, the Online Boutique apps are coming from the public container registry `gcr.io/google-samples/microservices-demo`.
-One best practice is to have these container images in your own private container registry, this Kustomize variation will help you setting this up.
+By default, Online Boutique's services' container images are pulled from a public container registry (`gcr.io/google-samples/microservices-demo`).
+One best practice is to have these container images in your own private container registry.
+The Kustomize variation in this folder can help with using your own private container registry.

 ## Change the default container registry via Kustomize